radiantearth/stac-browser/local_files.md

 If your catalog uses absolute file locations, you can use the `STAC_PROXY_URL` option to convert local file locations to local web browser URLs.
 For instance, if you are serving a catalog on the local file system at /home/user/catalog.json, but want to serve the data out from a server located at http://localhost:8000/, you can use `--STAC_PROXY_URL="/home/user|http://localhost:8000"`.

-## Using Stac Browser somewhere else
+## Using STAC Browser somewhere else

 If you are using a hosted version of STAC Browser, such as the [STAC Browser Demo by Radiant Earth](https://radiantearth.github.io/stac-browser/), you can run a local webserver *if your STAC files use relative URIs*.
 One possibility is to use the Node package described above.
 Another is to use this Python 3 script: